micmejia/bible-dump/NKJV/Ezekiel/Ezek 34.md

 "Son of man, prophesy against the shepherds of Israel, prophesy and say to them, 'Thus says the Lord God to the shepherds: "Woe to the shepherds of Israel who feed themselves!
 Should not the shepherds feed the flocks?

 ###### 3
-You eat the fat and clothe yourselves with the wool; you slaughter the fatlings, _but_ you do not feed the flock.
+You eat the fat and clothe yourselves with the wool; you slaughter the fatlings, but you do not feed the flock.

 ###### 4
 The weak you have not strengthened, nor have you healed those who were sick, nor bound up the broken, nor brought back what was driven away, nor sought what was lost; but with force and cruelty you have ruled them.

 ###### 5
-So they were scattered because _there was_ no shepherd; and they became food for all the beasts of the field when they were scattered.
+So they were scattered because there was no shepherd; and they became food for all the beasts of the field when they were scattered.

 ###### 6
-My sheep wandered through all the mountains, and on every high hill; yes, My flock was scattered over the whole face of the earth, and no one was seeking or searching _for them._"
+My sheep wandered through all the mountains, and on every high hill; yes, My flock was scattered over the whole face of the earth, and no one was seeking or searching for them."

 ###### 7
 'Therefore, you shepherds, hear the word of the Lord:

 ###### 8
-"_As_ I live," says the Lord God, "surely because My flock became a prey, and My flock became food for every beast of the field, because _there was_ no shepherd, nor did My shepherds search for My flock, but the shepherds fed themselves and did not feed My flock"--
+"As I live," says the Lord God, "surely because My flock became a prey, and My flock became food for every beast of the field, because there was no shepherd, nor did My shepherds search for My flock, but the shepherds fed themselves and did not feed My flock"--

 ###### 9
 therefore, O shepherds, hear the word of the Lord!

 ###### 10
-Thus says the Lord God: "Behold, I _am_ against the shepherds, and I will require My flock at their hand; I will cause them to cease feeding the sheep, and the shepherds shall feed themselves no more; for I will deliver My flock from their mouths, that they may no longer be food for them." ## God, the True Shepherd
+Thus says the Lord God: "Behold, I am against the shepherds, and I will require My flock at their hand; I will cause them to cease feeding the sheep, and the shepherds shall feed themselves no more; for I will deliver My flock from their mouths, that they may no longer be food for them." ## God, the True Shepherd

 ###### 11
 'For thus says the Lord God: "Indeed I Myself will search for My sheep and seek them out.